cxj/svelte-demo/README.md

-*Looking for a shareable component template?
-Go here --> [sveltejs/component-template](https://github.com/sveltejs/component-template)*
+# Svelte / Radar ADR demonstration app

+This is a prototype of a logo gallery, which allows viewing a rotating selection of logo images, and the ability to edit the gallery via removal of selected images and the upload/addition of new images.

+It's written as an experiment in creating an HTML/CSS/Javascript client side using Svelte and a PHP server side using Radar ADR.

 ---

+## PHP app

+This project uses [Radar](https://github.com/radarphp/Radar.Project) as the server-side framework.

+--

-# svelte app
+## svelte app

-This is a project template for [Svelte](https://svelte.dev) apps.
+This project uses a template for [Svelte](https://svelte.dev) apps.
 It lives at https://github.com/sveltejs/template.

 To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):